A stunning debut novel about what it means to come home, from the winner of the 2017 Richell Prize for Emerging Writers.

 'A journey filled with beautifully flawed characters and a landscape that truly got under my skin' - Melina Marchetta, bestselling author of LOOKING FOR ALIBRANDI and A PLACE IN DALHOUSIE

-'it has the makings of a contemporary classic'- R.W.R.
+'A wry, tense and moving examination of an inescapable reckoning with home and family.' - Sydney Morning Herald 'it has the makings of a contemporary classic'- R.W.R.
 McDonald, author of THE NANCYS

 This is what I want to do.
 I want to go home.
 I want you to come with me.

 'I want to go from here . . .'

 Finger on Cape Reinga.

 Finger at the bottom of Stewart Island, right at the bottom of the map.

 It's been years since Alex was in New Zealand, and years since he spent any one-on-one time with his twin sister, Amy.
 When they lose their parents in a shock accident it seems like the perfect time to reconnect as siblings.
 To reconnect with this country they call 'home'.

 As they journey the length of State Highway One, they will scratch at wounds that have never healed - and Alex will be forced to reckon with what coming home really means.